 •Demonstrated experience working in and fostering a diverse faculty, staff, and student environment or commitment to do so as a faculty member at VCU .

-•Credentialed as a Certified Rehabilitation Counselor through the Commission on Rehabilitation Counselor Certification ( CRCC ).
+- Credentialed or scheduled to sit for examination as a Certified Rehabilitation Counselor through the Commission on Rehabilitation Counselor Certification ( CRCC )

 Applicants are requested to submit a Statement of Contributions to Diversity, Equity, and Inclusion (typically between 150-300 words) providing your career aspirations and contributions toward promoting diversity, equity, and inclusion.
-Through this statement, you can share how your lived experiences, and academic and professional activities will impact your contribute to VCU’s mission of promoting equity and inclusion.
+Through this statement, you can share how your lived experiences and academic and professional activities will impact your contributions to VCU’s mission of promoting equity and inclusion.